-Distance learning involves online study using course material, interacting with lecturers and other students in the class and completing assessments.
+Distance learning involves online, self-directed study using course material, interacting with lecturers and other students, and completing assessments.
+Most learning takes place in your own time and space, making distance study a flexible option for students balancing work, family, or other commitments.
 You can select distance learning papers the same way that you select other papers.

-Information about the distance learning courses offered at the University of Otago can be found on the distance learning at Otago website, and you can download a copy of our Distance Learning Prospectus:
+Information about the distance learning courses offered at the University of Otago can be found on the Distance learning at Otago website, and you can download a copy of the Distance Learning Prospectus:

 Distance learning programmes and papers

-To select distance papers within the main paper selection page of eVision, choose those with an E as the third letter in the Occ (occurrence) column, e.g.
+To select distance papers within the main paper selection page of eVision, choose those with an E as the third letter in the Occ (occurrence) column, for example:

 | Paper | Name | Prd | Occ | Points |